 Dogs And Cats Are Evolving To Look More Alike — And The Reason Is Surprisingly Human

-Cats and dogs have long been known as polar opposites, not just in personality but in appearance.
-But a new study reveals a strange twist in the tale of these beloved pets.
+Cats and dogs have long been known as polar opposites, not just in personality but also in appearance.
+However, a new study reveals a strange twist in the tale of these beloved pets.
 Despite their evolutionary differences, dogs and cats are starting to look more alike — and it's not just your imagination.

-According to groundbreaking research by evolutionary biologists Dr Abby Drake of Cornell University and Dr Jonathan Losos of Washington University, our furry companions are undergoing a subtle transformation shaped by human influence.
+According to groundbreaking research by evolutionary biologists Dr. Abby Drake of Cornell University and Dr. Jonathan Losos of Washington University, our furry companions are undergoing a subtle transformation shaped by human influence.

 Their findings, published in the Proceedings of the National Academy of Sciences (PNAS), are based on a detailed analysis of over 2,800 skulls from domestic and wild animals, including cats and dogs.
 What they discovered challenges long-standing assumptions about pet evolution.